MSDN-WhiteKnight/CilTools/docfx_project/articles/architecture.md

 **.NET Metadata** - a set of structures that describe the contents of .NET asssemblies defined in ECMA-335 specification.
 Metadata is a concept related to CIL; some CIL assembler directives represent corresponding metadata structures.
 A .NET assembly consists of metadata and CIL bytecode.

-**Reflection** - a set of APIs that support programmatic inspection of .NET assemblies using types derived from base type in standard reflection library, such as System.Type, System.Reflection.MethodBase etc. These base type could be called a *reflection contract*, then a set of actual concrete types implementing them is a *reflection implementation*.
+**Reflection** - a set of APIs that support programmatic inspection of .NET assemblies using types derived from base types in standard reflection library, such as System.Type, System.Reflection.MethodBase etc. These base types could be called a *reflection contract*, then a set of actual concrete types implementing them is a *reflection implementation*.

 ## Overview